ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 The "resolver.arpa" SUDN is similar to "ipv4only.arpa" in that the querying client is not interested in an answer from the authoritative "arpa" name servers.
-The intent of the SUDN is to allow clients to communicate with the Unencrypted Resolver much like "ipv4only.arpa" allows for client-to-middlebox communication.
+The intent of the SUDN is to allow clients to communicate with the Unencrypted DNS Resolver much like "ipv4only.arpa" allows for client-to-middlebox communication.
 For more context, see the rationale behind "ipv4only.arpa" in
 {{?RFC8880}}.